AtomLinter/linter-clang/README.md

 Thank you for helping out!

+## TODO
+When there are errors in other files, sign them on the first line of the current file (Example: deleted constructor)
 ## Other Available linters
 - [linter-php](https://atom.io/packages/linter-php), for PHP using `php -l`
 - [linter-phpcs](https://atom.io/packages/linter-phpcs), for PHP, using `phpc`